On the Convergence of the ELBO to Entropy Sums: Convergence for General Exponential Families

 As a further preparation, we will require entropies and likelihood defined in the new probability spaces.
-Let us start with entropy definitions that we define in analogy to standard entropies.
+Let us start with entropy definitions.
+For an exponential family distribution $p_{\PsiVec}(\zVec)=p_{\zetaVec(\PsiVec)}(\zVec)$ as given in Definition~\ref{def:GenEF}, we define the \textit{pseudo entropy} of $p_{\PsiVec}(\zVec)$ in the same way as the conventional entropy but using the new measure: